raspberrypilearning/getting-started-with-wearables/worksheet.md

   }
   ```

 1. Click on the tick symbol in the top left of the window.
 This will **compile** your code, which includes checking it for errors.
 Any errors which you need to correct will appear at the bottom, and the line will often be highlighted in the code to help you.
+In the example below we have forgotten the capital 'M' in `pinMode` which has caused an error.

   ![Check for errors](images/compile-program.png)

-1. If there were any errors, fix them and press the tick button again until you see "Done compiling" in green at the bottom and no error messages displayed.
+1. If there were any errors, fix them and press the tick button again.
+Repeat this until you see "Done compiling" in green at the bottom and no error messages displayed.

 1. Now click on the arrow symbol which is next to the tick symbol you pressed earlier.
 This will **upload** your code to the FLORA.
-When the code has finished uploading, you should see the red LED blinking if your code has been successfully uploaded.
+The LEDs will blink whilst the code uploads, and When the code has finished uploading you should see the red LED constantly blinking.

 ## Testing the circuit
 Before sewing anything, it is a good idea to test the circuit with crocodile clips to check that the FLORA and the NeoPixel are working correctly and can be programmed.
 For this you will need: